Fabian Winkler

 Art, Culture & Technology

-Fabian Winkler holds degrees from the Karlsruhe Univeristy of Arts and Design (HfG)/ZKM Karlsruhe, Germany and UCLA, Department of Design|Media Arts, Los Angeles, USA.
-Winkler is currently an Associate Professor of Visual and Performing Arts at Purdue University where he initiated and developed the area of Electronic and Time-Based Art in 2006.
-Winkler was a Visiting Assistant Professor in Carnegie Mellon’s School of Art 2003-06.
+Fabian Winkler holds degrees from the Karlsruhe University of Arts and Design (HfG)/ZKM Karlsruhe, Germany and UCLA, Department of Design|Media Arts, Los Angeles, USA.
+From 2003-06 he was a Visiting Assistant Professor in Carnegie Mellon’s School of Art.
+Winkler is currently a Professor of Design, Art, and Performance at Purdue University where he initiated and developed the area of Electronic and Time-Based Art in 2006.

-Together with Dr. Shannon C. McMullen Winkler was awarded a National Science Foundation CreativeIT grant (2010 - 12) for an interdisciplinary project bringing together scientists, engineers and artists in a pilot study of creative collaboration at Purdue University investigating new images of nature in contexts such as climate change and global warming.
+Together with Dr. Shannon C. McMullen, Winkler was awarded a National Science Foundation CreativeIT grant (2010 - 12) for an interdisciplinary project bringing together scientists, engineers and artists in a pilot study of creative collaboration at Purdue University investigating new images of nature in contexts such as climate change and global warming.

 An ongoing collaboration between Winkler and McMullen, a series of artworks and strategies at the intersection of nature and technology defined by the artists as “Critical Gardening,” explores the premise that gardens express ideas, ideologies and social relations.